 This small playground is located in the Armour Square Community.
-The park includes a covered sitting area, a playground and xaingqi (Chinese Chess) tables.
+The park is 0.43 acres and it includes a covered sitting area, a playground and xaingqi (Chinese Chess) tables.
 The playground was renovated in 2015 as part of the Chicago Plays!
 Program.

 While no structured programs are offered at this location, we invite you to visit nearby Haines Park and enjoy the gymnasium, fitness center and scheduled activities.